romoloman/arexibo/README.md

 ## Usage

 Create a new directory where Arexibo can store configuration and media files.
+Then, you can use several ways to configure the player:

-Then, at first start, use the following command line to configure the player:
+* at first start, use the following command line

 ```
 arexibo --host <https://my.cms/> --key <key> <dir>